puppetlabs/puppetlabs-satellite_pe_tools/README.md

         report = true
         pluginsync = true

-  On the Puppet master, make sure the [`reports`](https://docs.puppetlabs.com/references/4.2.latest/configuration.html#reports) setting in the master section includes satellite_pe_tools:
+  On the Puppet master, make sure the [`reports`](https://docs.puppetlabs.com/references/4.2.latest/configuration.html#reports) setting in the master section *includes* the `satellite` value:

         [master]
         reports = satellite
+  Note: The `reports` setting is a comma seperated list and can include other appropriate values.

 ## Usage